Kean2110/distributed-qml/README.md

 -app_ files - The NetQASM apps, two clients and a server -client.py - The Client class, instantiated by app_client1 and app_client2 -server.py - The Server class, instantiated by app_server
 -config.yaml files - Default config for the project.
-If no configs are provided in as console args or the app is run with "netqasm simulate", this config is used
+If no configs are provided in as console args or the app is run with "netqasm simulate", this config is used.
+It can be used as a reference
 -config/ - Contains the configs
--utils/ - Contains util files for plotting, logging, parsing the config files, etc -output/ - The output where the runs outputs are stored, such as the log, the plots, the checkpoints, a copy of the config
+-output/ - The output where the runs outputs are stored, such as the log, the plots, the checkpoints, a copy of the config

+## Utils
+Extensive utils files for plotting, logging, config, saving, etc

 ## Two Feature Qiskit
 The Qiskit implementation and baseline of the NetQASM implementation